DivyaDeswal/Machine-Learning/README.md

 PCA is a widely used dimensionality reduction technique that transforms high-dimensional data into a lower-dimensional space by retaining the most significant features.

 The provided implementation applies PCA to the liver patient dataset, demonstrating how it helps in feature selection and improving model efficiency.

+## Contents

+### 1. Customer Segmentation for Retail

+Objective: Segment customers based on purchasing behavior.

+Techniques Used: Clustering algorithms such as K-Means and Hierarchical Clustering.

+Use Case: Helps businesses identify customer groups and tailor marketing strategies accordingly.

+Implementation:
+The dataset consists of customer purchase history, and clustering techniques are applied to identify different customer segments.
+The model helps in understanding customer behavior, enhancing customer engagement, and improving business strategies.

+### 2. Zomato Restaurant Price Prediction (Accuracy: 0.92)

+Objective: Predict restaurant prices based on various factors such as location, cuisine, ratings, and reviews.

+Techniques Used: Regression models including Linear Regression, Decision Trees, and Random Forest.

+Use Case: Assists customers in understanding pricing trends and helps restaurant owners optimize pricing strategies.

+Implementation: The dataset includes restaurant details like type of cuisine, location, ratings, and price range.
+Regression models are trained to predict the price range of a restaurant with high accuracy (0.92), enabling better decision-making for both consumers and business owners.

+#### This project requires the following libraries:

+Python 3.x: The programming language used for the implementation.

+Scikit-learn: A machine learning library used for classification and clustering.

+Pandas: Used for handling and manipulating datasets.

+NumPy: Essential for numerical computing.

+Matplotlib & Seaborn: Used for data visualization.